JoeyCorbett/IMS-PLUS/README.md

-# IMS-2.0 adds useful features for faster use.
+# ♕ IMS+ adds useful features for faster use.
 Used with TamperMonkey Chrome Extension.

 **SHORTCUTS**